faucetted0530/grabdocs-e2e-links-testing/README.md

 ## 📌 Notes

-- This repository intentionally excludes Cypress binaries, `node_modules`, and environment configuration files.
+- This repository intentionally excludes advanced Cypress binaries, `node_modules`, and environment configuration files.
 - The focus is strictly on test logic and feature coverage, not tooling setup.